ASAG-ISCAS/PyBDR/README.md

 ## Acknowledgement

-This tool has been developed with reference to models in tools such as Flow*, CORA and other reachable set computing tools.
+When creating this tool, reference was made to models utilized in other reachable set calculation tools such as Flow*, CORA, and others.